Click To Call: (973) 377-7377

 Security Deposits

-A New Jersey landlords must abide by the state’s security deposit rules when collecting security deposits.
+A New Jersey rental property owners must abide by the state’s security deposit rules when collecting security deposits.
 These rules apply in the collection, holding, and return of a tenant’s security deposit.

 The following is a basic overview of the rules.